marekhudyma/marekhudyma.github.io/_posts/2019-11-01-microservices-integration-good-practices.md

 # Idempotency
 When we send the request and receive timeout, we are not sure what happened.
 Maybe we got temporary network problem, maybe server was just too slow.
 The natural solution would be retry of action.
-In this case server need to be ready for it.
-I don't want to send the email twice or buy two items in the shop.
+In this case server need to be ready for it (I don't want to send the email twice or buy two items in the shop).
 Server need to be able to discover that given request has been made in the past and return:
 * http status that will let us know about it, personally return `409 Conflict` because it tells me that given entity already exists.
 If you can find a better code it is fine.
 Just make sure to document it in your contract documentation (e.g. Swagger)
 * body the same as for successful request, so the client is able to read returned values.